-Tjaša was born in Ljubljana exactly in the year when United Nations proclaimed the International Peace Year.
+Tjaša was born in Ljubljana exactly in the year when the United Nations proclaimed the International Peace Year.
 She believes this dramatically influenced her purpose of existence.
 Slovenia was at that time 12 times bigger than today as part of Yugoslavia, which is making her feel like living in a small-pocket South Eastern European box and helps her to be aside global observer a little easier.

-poverty, critical whiteness, (anti-)racism, intersectionality, patriarchy, (anti-)globalisation, (anti)-consumerism, precarity and neoliberal capitalism connected to human rights with systematic designing of oppressions and stereotypes.
+After finishing internships in television, print and non-governmental advocacy, Tjaša is working as a free journalist, focusing on poverty, critical whiteness, (anti-)racism, intersectionality, patriarchy, (anti-)globalisation, (anti)-consumerism, precarity and neoliberal capitalism connected to human rights with systematic designing of oppressions and stereotypes.
 She also curiously explores sustainable life in eco and urban communities, grass-roots movements and transition, hacktivism, future of artificial intelligence and work, her amazing coctail-ish generation y and artistic activism.

 One of her biggest drive in her life is promoting political activeness, public participation, analytical curiosity, thurst for knowledge and unfamiliar experiences among young girls and women, nevertheless empowerment for all the genders.